microsoft/LSKV/README.md

 ## Receipts

-Receipts enable clients to verify that their transaction has been included in the ledger.
+Receipts are cryptographic proofs that transactions which mutate the state of the service (i.e. `put` and `delete`) have been successfully committed to the ledger.
 The receipt includes claims for this purpose, for LSKV these are outlined below.

 The receipts are available through the `lskvserverpb.Receipt/GetReceipt` endpoint (`/v3/receipt/get_receipt` for json).